csaude/hl7/README.md

-For production builds, it is only necessary to run maven as `frontend-maven-plugin` will take care of downloading and installing `nodejs` and `npm` by itselt.
+For production builds, it is only necessary to run maven as `frontend-maven-plugin` will take care of downloading and installing `nodejs` and `npm` by itself.
 And then install dependencies before running the `webpack` build.

 ## Web

-The web app is a spring boot application that allows the user to select health facilities from which to extract demographic data.
-The data is stored in an encrypted format, with the keys loaded from a keystore.
+The web app is a Sprint Boot application that allows the user to select health facilities from which to extract demographic data.
+The data is stored in an encrypted format, with the keys loaded from a keyStore.